 Copyright for ISDA disclosures

 ISDA (or its affiliates) holds copyrights to certain of the documents to which hyperlinks are provided herein.
-Those documents may not be reproduced or distributed without ISDA’s written permission, as applicable; provided, however, that the ISDA Master Agreements, ISDA Credit Support Documents and standardized general and product-specific risk disclosures published by ISDA and other documents expressly excepted on ISDA’s website, as applicable, may be reproduced and distributed solely for use in documenting specific commercial transactions.
+Those documents may not be reproduced or distributed without ISDA’s written permission except the ISDA Master Agreements, ISDA Credit Support Documents and standardized general and product-specific risk disclosures published by ISDA, which may be reproduced and distributed solely for use in documenting specific commercial transactions.
 ISDA provides certain disclaimers to the documents to which hyperlinks are provided herein that you are hereby deemed to have read and are incorporated into this website, as applicable.
 Additionally, the transaction documentation may contain disclaimers of liabilities that you should review and alert your contact at Santander in the event of any questions or concerns.

 For any complaint, please call the Swap Dealer Complaint Hotline at (+1) 212-350-3654